 - copies of the reader’s theater scripts (one copy for each student)

-ANSWER: I write or find high-interest scripts that I know will engage my students while focusing on specific skills/standards my students need to focus on as learners.
+ANSWER: I like to write my own high-interest scripts because they follow a standards-based format I use for teaching.
+Creating my own resources also lets me use topics I know will engage my students while we focus on specific standards my students need to focus on.
 The skills my students are always in need of working on are: inferential comprehension, identifying story elements, compare and contrast, using context clues, and text organization.

 - hole punch the scripts

-- make copies of the corresponding reader response, word work, journal writing, etc. to be a consumable students can write on and turn in to be evaluated on their understanding of their reading
+- make copies of the corresponding reader response, word work, or journal writing worksheets.
+These will be our comprehension activities for students to write on and turn in so I can evaluate their understanding of the reading

 - store the scripts in the labeled binder for future use